-Cloud Firestore This storage backend uses real-time updates to keep individual auth instances in sync and requires Firestore configured in native mode.
+The Firestore backend uses real-time updates to keep individual Auth Servers in sync, and requires Firestore configured in native mode.

-Add this storage configuration in teleport section of the config file (by default it's
+the teleport section of your Auth Server's config file (by default it's

-When creating the Bucket we would recommend setting it up as
+When creating the Bucket, we recommend setting it up as

 Standard storage class.
 Provide access using a

 with a Google-managed key.

 When setting up